 So why risk so many lives for the sake of vanity?
 The mirror's value was not just about vanity.
 Small mirrors were used throughout Europe to code and decode messages, a system devised by Leonardo DaVinci who wrote in mirror code.
 Even the scriptures were coded in mirror reflection.
-During the 30 years war, mirrors were used to create massive reflections that would blind the enemy on the opposing field.
+During the 30 Years War, mirrors were used to create massive reflections that would blind the enemy on the opposing field.
 The periscope was also invented during this period, employing a system of angled mirrors that made spying much more discreet.

 A New Age for Mirrors

-As techniques varied, so did the craft of framing mirrors.
-Because the mirror was so incredibly expensive, it only made sense to craft frames befitting this precious glass.
-Even the most magnificent frame would cost only a fraction of the cost of the actual mirror, so patrons commissioned the most magnificent frames crafted of every material imaginable.
+As techniques varied, so did the craft of framing decorative mirrors.
+Because the old mirror was so incredibly expensive, it only made sense to craft frames befitting this precious glass.
+Even the most magnificent mirror frame would cost only a fraction of the cost of the actual mirror, so patrons commissioned the most magnificent frames crafted of every material imaginable.
 The frame makers were typically highly skilled artisans who specialized in crafting frames of incredible complexity and beauty.
 It is ironic that today, it is the frame where most of the value of a fine mirror lies.

-Like furniture makers, these frame craftsmen followed the fashionable trends of the day.
+Like furniture makers, these mirror frame craftsmen followed the fashionable trends of the day.
 Mirrors became focal pieces in fine interiors and there was no shortage of frame styles to meet the demand.
 And, because mirror glass was still so expensive, it was very common for artisans to rework and embellish existing frames to accommodate changing styles.
 Though a broken mirror was considered bad luck, it was often financially more prudent to rework a frame to accommodate a valuable cracked pane than to replace the mirror glass itself.

 Frames can be found in any number of materials, but the gilded frame was often a favorite choice for many reasons.
 Like the mirror itself, gold was very costly and precious, and so seemed only fitting to be used as the material to embellish the frame of a very expensive mirror.
 And, like the mirror, gold was highly reflective, furthering the mirror's ability to reflect light in an interior.